-The Cold Steel 16ABSJ Natchez Bowie is a noticeably long blade.
-The length, slight curve to the blade, and noticeable clip tip make it eerily similar to a razor sharp short sword.
+The Cold Steel Natchez Bowie Knife is a noticeably long blade.
+The length, the slight curve to the blade, and the noticeable clip tip make it eerily similar to a razor-sharp short sword.
 The knife has an overall length of 17 1/8 inches and weighs in at a hefty 2 pounds.

 The blade itself is 11 3/4 inches and is perfectly shaped to provide a balance of strength and leverage.
 The blade also features vacuum heat-treated VG-1 San Mai III blade construction.
 The workmanship of this blade is unparalleled.

-The handle is made of linen Micarta which will provide a good grip and also dampen any vibrations to your hand.
-The shape of the handle is suitable for a wide variety of gripping methods which makes for easy chopping.
+The handle is made of linen Micarta that will provide a good grip and also dampen any vibrations to your hand.
+The shape of the handle is suitable for a wide variety of gripping methods, which makes for easy chopping.

-The Ontario Spec Plus Marine Raider Bowie certainly looks like a fighting knife.
+The Ontario Spec Plus Bowie Knife certainly looks like a fighting knife.
 This blade features a black epoxy powder coating to give it some added style and functionality.
 The SP10 is just a little bit over 15 inches in total length and weighs in at 1.4 pounds.

-The 9.75 inch blade is made from 1095 high carbon steel.
+The 9.75-inch blade is made from 1095 high carbon steel.
 The steel itself is hardened to 57-59 on the Rockwell Scale.
-The blade’s full tang combined with the size and toughness of the blade make it perfect for chopping wood or batoning in the field.
+The blade’s full tang combined with the size and toughness of the blade makes it perfect for chopping wood or batoning in the field.

 Timber Rattler Western Outlaw Bowie Knife

-The Timber Rattler Western Outlaw Bowie is a great knife for the price.
-It is very budget friendly, but still manages to pack a lot of features and extras.
+The Timber Rattler Western Outlaw Bowie Knife is a great knife for the price.
+It is very budget friendly but still manages to pack a lot of features and extras.
 The first thing you’ll notice about this blade is the size.
 It comes in at 11 3/8 inches and 2.4 pounds, which is on the heavy side but that shouldn’t be a deal breaker.

 The total length of the blade is 17 inches.
 It’s definitely not a shy blade.
 As you examine it further you’ll notice the classic gray hardwood handle and brilliant brass-plated guard.
 Together these features make it a blade your friends will surely be jealous of.
 The blade also includes a genuine leather sheath.